Reql1337/is218-final/readme.md

 ```

 ### 3. Set Up the Environment Variables
-Create a `.env` file in the project directory and add your Groq API key:
+Create a `.env` file in the project directory and add your Groq API key & Database Information:
 ```env
 API_KEY=your_actual_api_key_here
 ```
 Replace `your_actual_api_key_here` with your actual Groq API key.

+DATABASE_URL=sqlite:///results.db  # Optional: Change if using a different DB

 ---